90 Day Rehab Programs

 Narrowing the Search

-The Substance Abuse and Mental Health Services Administration (SAMHSA), a federal clearinghouse of information, has a national helpline — 800-662-HELP (4357) — and an online treatment locator to help individuals and family members search for facilities by location and track down support groups and community organizations.
+The Substance Use Disorder and Mental Health Services Administration (SAMHSA), a federal clearinghouse of information, has a national helpline — 800-662-HELP (4357) — and an online treatment locator to help individuals and family members search for facilities by location and track down support groups and community organizations.
 They also have publications and other information readily available.

 Site visitors can search by location and narrow their inquiry.
 Under substance use and mental health services, they can look for inpatient, outpatient, or residential; services for veterans; for various payment or funding options (private insurance, Medicare, cash); special groups like LGBTQ or people with co-occurring disorders; by age, and much, much more.